Social-Evolution-and-Behavior/anTraX/docs/classification.md

 In this step we will classify each tracklet that was marked as possible single ant tracklet.
 Each of these tracklet will be assigned as either:

-* An ant ID from the list of possible IDs
+* An ID from the list of possible IDs
 * A non-ant tracklet, wither as a general category or a specific one if such exist in the classifier.
 * A multi ant tracklet
 * An ambigious tracklet ('Unknown') in case the classifier couldn't make a decision.